How Are My Medical Bills Paid for the Crash?

 There are three common sources to pay for your medical bills in the event you are injured in a car accident in Maryland.Personal Injury Protection Insurance

-In other words, PIP benefit covers your medical bills from your injuries from the car accident, regardless of who caused the accident.
-Maryland’s highest court, the Maryland Court of Appeals, has characterized the purpose of PIP as assuring “financial compensation to victims of motor vehicle accidents without regard to the fault of the named insured.”Your Own Health Insurance
+In other words, PIP benefit covers your medical bills from your injuries from the car accident, regardless of who caused the crash.
+Maryland’s highest court, the Maryland Court of Appeals, has characterized the purpose of PIP as assuring “financial compensation to victims of motor vehicle accidents without regard to the fault of the named insured.”Your Health Insurance

-The second is your own health insurance.
+The second is your health insurance.
 Often, your health insurance will pay your bills from an accident just like any other injury or disease for which you have health insurance coverage.
 The catch is that when the insurance company pays your medical bills, they have what is called a subrogation lien on any settlement you will receive.
 If you do not pay back the money you owe, you risk losing your health insurance benefits.

 Finally, of course, the at-fault driver is also responsible for the paying of all of your medical bills, including those medical bills that were paid by PIP or the insurance company.
 This is a hard concept to get your mind around.
 Why does the insurance company pay bills that have already been paid by PIP or your health care insurance?